 If you can find a way of explaining anxiety to partner so that they can relate to it, the conversation will be much easier.
 You might describe it as being on the freeway at night with no idea where to go or being alone in a creepy house.

 Or you might explain that it’s part of you, like a shadow that you can’t just cut off.
 If you’re lost for words, look around online, and see how other anxiety warriors have described their experiences.

 When your partner finds out about your anxiety, they’ll want to help and support you (or if they don’t, you might want to rethink if they really deserve your commitment).

+Let them know how to help your partner with anxiety attacks.
 Setting out clear guidelines for what helps – and what doesn’t – is beneficial for both of you.

 Everyone handles their anxiety differently.
 Talk to your partner about what they can say or do to help, whether that’s giving you space when you need it or cracking a joke when you get anxious.

 Everyone has different needs – let your partner know yours.

 How to talk about anxiety with your partner?
 Just be prepared to handle the curiosity.

 Your partner will need space to think about what you’ve shared and ask any questions that come to mind, so make sure you give them that.

 Ask them if there’s anything they want to know or anything you could explain better.
 Be prepared to answer any questions in the future, too.